 Setup Item Options Comments Total Memory Information only.
 The amount of memory available in the system in the form of installed DDR3 DIMMs in units of GB.
 Effective Memory Information only.
 The amount of memory available to the operating system in MB or GB.
 The Effective Memory is the difference between the Total Physical Memory and the sum of all memory reserved for internal usage, RAS redundancy and SMRAM.
 This difference includes the sum of all DDR3 DIMMs that failed Memory BIST during POST, or were disabled by the BIOS during memory discovery phase to optimize memory configuration.

-Current Independent Channel Displays one of the following: Configuration Mirror Lockstep Independent Channel - DIMMs are operating in Independent Channel Mode, the default configuration when there is no RAS Mode configured.
+Setup Item Options Comments Current Configuration Independent Channel Mirror Lockstep Displays one of the following: Independent Channel - DIMMs are operating in Independent Channel Mode, the default configuration when there is no RAS Mode configured.
 Mirror - Mirroring RAS Mode has been configured and is operational.
-Lockstep - Lockstep RAS Mode has been configured and is operational Current Memory Speed Information only.
+Lockstep - Lockstep RAS Mode has been configured and is operational.
+Current Memory Speed Information only.
 Displays the speed the memory is running at.
-Memory Operating Speed Selection Auto 800 1066 1333 1600 Allows the user to select a specific speed at which memory will operate.
+Memory Operating Speed Selection Auto 800 1066 1333 1600 1867 Allows the user to select a specific speed at which memory will operate.
 Only speeds that are legitimate are available, that is, the user can only specify speeds less than or equal to the auto-selected Memory Operating Speed.
 The default Auto setting will select the highest achievable Memory Operating Speed consistent with the DIMMs and processors installed.
+Note: 1867 and 1600LV are supported only when Memory SPD Override is enabled.
+Memory SPD Override Enable Disable When enabled, it extends the platform's capability to support higher Memory Frequency to 1867MHz DIMM and 1600MHz LVDIMM with Intel [®] S1600/S2600/S4600 family processors.
 Patrol Scrub Enabled Disabled When enabled, Patrol Scrub is initialized to read through all of memory in a 24-hour period, correcting any Correctable ECC Errors it encounters by writing back the corrected data to memory.
 Demand Scrub Enabled Disabled When enabled, Demand Scrub automatically corrects a Correctable ECC Error encountered during a fetch from memory by writing back the corrected data to memory.
 Correctable Error Threshold 20 10 5 All None Specifies how many Correctable Errors must occur before triggering the logging of a SEL Correctable Error Event.
 Only the first threshold crossing is logged, unless "All" is selected.
 "All" causes every CE that occurs to be logged.
 "None" suppresses CE logging completely.
-Memory Power Optimized Performance Optimized Power Optimized

-Setup Item Options Comments DIMM XY Displays the state of each DIMM socket present on the board.
+DIMM_XY Displays the state of each DIMM socket present on the board.
 Each DIMM socket field reflects one of the following possible states: Operational - There is a DDR3 DIMM installed and operational in this slot.
 Not Installed - There is no DDR3 DIMM installed in this slot.
 Failed - The DIMM installed in this slot has failed during initialization.
 Disabled - The DIMM installed in this slot was disabled during initialization.
 For each DIMM that is in an Operational status, the size in GB of that DIMM is displayed.
-Note : X denotes the Channel Identifier and Y denote the DIMM Identifier within the Channel.
+Note: X denotes the Channel Identifier and Y denote the DIMM Identifier within the Channel.